Sage/carbon/docs/guides/flux.md

 ## The Components

 Components provided by Carbon are not tied to Flux, they are just regular React components.
+You can use any state container supported by React, such as Redux.

 ## The Dispatcher